con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > theg pa mchog gsum ston pa po/ /
 >> 	65a] gsang sngags 'chang] VM; gsang sngags can monlam

-Upholder of the three families,[^65-1] *mantrin*,
+Upholder of the triple family,[^65-1] *mantrin*,
-Bearing the mantra of the great *samaya*,[^65-2]
+Bearing the mantra of the foremost pledge,[^65-2]
-Foremost keeper of the three precious gems,
+The foremost keeper of the triple gem,
-Teacher of the three supreme vehicles; (65)
+The teacher of the three supreme *yāna*s; (65)

 [^65-1]: The three families are those of Body, Speech, and Mind.
 [^65-2]: The great samaya may, as Vilāsavajra suggests, refer to a deity, or it may refer more generally to the pledges of the Vajrayāna.

 * The ancient Tibetan translation evidently understands *uttama* to qualify *triyāna*, but this is a slightly problematic analysis.
 VV analyses the compound: trayāṇāṃ srāvakapratyekabuddhamahāyānānām uttamadeśaka.
 So he probably understands the compound to mean 'supreme teacher of the three vehicles'.
 Perhaps the Kangyur translation also has this interpretation in mind.
 * VV explains: mahāsamaya = bodhicittavajra. i.e., Vairocana.

+% resume
 > amoghapāśo vijayī vajrapāśo mahāgrahaḥ |
 > vajrāṅkuśo mahāpāśo vajrabhairavabhīkaraḥ || 66 ||
 > suviśuddhadharmadhātujñānagāthāḥ pādonapañcaviṃśatiḥ ||